Notable People

 Reich's strongest contribution is not a single policy blueprint.
 It is a frame.

 Again and again, whether in books, documentaries, lectures, classroom teaching, short videos, or newsletters, he has tried to persuade audiences that inequality is not a side effect of modern capitalism but a central political problem.
 Wages, corporate power, tax structure, labor law, monopoly, and the erosion of democratic accountability all belong to the same story.
+That places him near the site's other public-economy profiles, from Peter Edelman to Martin Wolf.

 This seems obvious now because people like Reich spent decades making it obvious.